Healthy Living Ambassadors Program

 …will learn and grow as positive role models for their peers.

 The HLA program is for everyone.
-We know that these topics might be an introduction for some HLA Applicants and that is OK.
+We know that some topics might be an introduction for some teens and that is OK.
 HLA is an opportunity to learn more about the world and an opportunity to teach and help those in the community.
+We want to help each teen to be their best self.

 HLA Program History